rmsk2/soundy/README.md

 # soundy
-Control playlists with RFID capable smartcards
+Control playlists with RFID capable smartcards.
+Documentation will follow.